The public charging stations

 You can set your own consumption and the percentage of battery you wish to have reached before getting to the charging station.

-If you have a connected electric vehicle, the A Better Route Planner application will calculate your consumption – and therefore the
+If you have a connected electric vehicle, the A Better Route Planner application will calculate your consumption – and therefore the remaining range – in real time, in order to propose stops based on the energy used.

 Applications to locate the charging stations